 Evaluation methodology of MSU Video Super Resolution Benchmark 2021

 Super Resolution is the process of calculating high-resolution samples from their low-resolution counterparts.
 Working with images we can utilize natural preferences and make a high-resolution image, which is only in a way similar to the real one.
 With video, we can explore additional information from neighboring frames and restore details from the original scene.
-Our benchmark is aimed to find the best algorithms for restoration of real details during Video Super Resolution processing.
+Our benchmark is aimed to find the best algorithms for the restoration of real details during Video Super Resolution processing.

 To calculate metrics on particular types of content and verify how models work with different input, we divide each output